ssettle3/The-Iron-Yard/README.md

 **[Battle For Earth](https://github.com/ssettle3/myGame)**
  -- *Deployed [here](http://development.js-game.divshot.io/)*
 	* This project was to develop a turn based game
 	* *Resources Used: jQuery, Underscore, SASS*

 **[Hip & Stir](https://github.com/xeinherjar/Hip-and-Spur)**
  -- *Deployed [here](http://xeinherjar.github.io/Hip-and-Spur/)*
 	* This was a group project where we had to create a website for a client that had certain requirements and deliverables that they wanted for their site.
 We pulled down data used on the site via their API.
 	* *Resources Used: jQuery, Underscore, SASS, Gulp, NPM, Bower, Yeoman*

 **[My GitHub](https://github.com/ssettle3/GitHub)**
  -- *Deployed [here](http://ssettle3.github.io/GitHub/)*
 	* Project to re-create my own GitHub page using the GitHub API.
 	* *Resources Used:

 **[Etsy Page](https://github.com/ssettle3/EtsyjQuery)**
  -- *Deployed [here](http://ssettle3.github.io/EtsyjQuery/)*
-	* Project to re-create an Etsy Search Page
+	* Project to re-create an Etsy Search Page.
 	* *Resources Used:

 **[Accordion](https://github.com/ssettle3/Accordion)**